-Trinidadian-British poet Vahni Capildeo is the daughter of poet Devendranath Capildeo.
-Born in Port of Spain, Trinidad, she earned a PhD at Oxford University, where she was a Rhodes Scholar studying translation theory and Old Norse.
-She completed a research fellowship at Girton College, Cambridge University.
+Trinidadian-British poet Vahni Capildeo was born in Port of Spain, Trinidad.
+They earned a PhD at Oxford University, where they were a Rhodes Scholar studying translation theory and Old Norse.
+They completed a research fellowship at Girton College, Cambridge University.

-In her precise, layered poems and prose poems, Capildeo engages themes of geographic, intimate, and linguistic distances and proximities.
-Her poetry collections include No Traveller Returns (2003), Undraining Sea (2009), Dark and Unaccustomed Words (2012), Utter (2013), and Measures of Expatriation (2016), which won the 2016 Forward Prize, and Venus as a Bear (2018).
+In precise, layered poems and prose poems, Capildeo engages themes of geographic, intimate, and linguistic distances and proximities.
+Their poetry collections include No Traveller Returns (2003), Undraining Sea (2009), Dark and Unaccustomed Words (2012), Utter (2013), Measures of Expatriation (2016), which won the 2016 Forward Prize, and Venus as a Bear (2018).

-Capildeo collaborated with writer and theater artist Jeremy Hardingham on a Shakespeare-engaged performance, a process she describes as “part of an ongoing project relating text to movement in new ways.”
-She has also collaborated with poet, artist, and journalist Andre Bagoo.
+Capildeo collaborated with writer and theater artist Jeremy Hardingham on a Shakespeare-engaged performance, a process they describe as “part of an ongoing project relating text to movement in new ways.”
+They have also collaborated with poet, artist, and journalist Andre Bagoo.

 Capildeo has served as a contributing editor for the Caribbean Review of Books and as an editorial assistant and a researcher for the Oxford English Dictionary.
 They are the Douglas Caster Cultural Fellow in Poetry at the University of Leeds and have lived in the United Kingdom since 1991.